Master of Education

 Not all centers include all of the above programs.
 Contact the graduate advising office for information regarding a specific program.
 Note that the traditional Ed.D. program is offered only at the Ashland Center.
 The Executive Doctoral Ed.D. is only offered at the Columbus Center (see Ed.D. section for details regarding this program).

 All courses are taught within the parameters of master syllabi, which have been developed, reviewed, and approved by the faculty and Graduate Council prior to adoption.
-Convenience, personalized attention, and quality programs contribute to the attractiveness of Ashland University programs at all five regional centers.
+Convenience, personalized attention, and quality programs contribute to the attractiveness of Ashland University programs at all regional centers.

 See additional information at www.ashland.edu/coe/graduate-students.